 The first step is to install the required integration.
-In this case, a so-called Extension is uploaded to Cognigy.AI.
-Thus, open the Extensions Library in another tab and download the Microsoft QnA Maker Extension by clicking on the Download button.
+In this case, a so-called Extension is installed to Cognigy.AI.
+Thus, navigate to the Extensions Marketplace inside of the Virtual Agent and add the Microsoft QnA Maker Extension by clicking on the Install button.
 Now follow this installation guide and upload the Extension to Cognigy, where it will be displayed as the following:

 Congrats!
 The installation of the Extension is finished!

 Create a QnA Maker Connection

 In this step, a so-called Connection will be created.
 If one, in Cognigy.AI, clicks on the previously uploaded Extension, the following details can be observed:

 The red-marked part in the above figure shows, that there is one Connection required.
 Therefore, it needs to be created and filled with the QnA Maker instance information.
 In order to do so, one initial Flow Node needs to be added to a Flow:

 - Create a new Flow in Cognigy.AI